CholGen/bacpage-resources/Writerside/topics/Bioinformatics-Pipeline-Setup.md

                 Check the download was correct by viewing the contents of your home directory:
                 <code-block lang="bash" >ls</code-block>
                 You should see a new directory in your home directory with the name <code>bacpage/</code>.
-                <p>This procedure can be used to download any other pipeline hosted on the GitHub website.
+                <p/>This procedure can be used to download any other pipeline hosted on the GitHub website.
 If you are
-                interested in loading a different pipeline than the one used here, simply replace the URL in Step 2 with the link found on the other pipeline’s GitHub page.</p>
+                interested in loading a different pipeline than the one used here, simply replace the URL in Step 2 with the link found on the other pipeline’s GitHub page.
             </step>
             <step>
-                Confirm that the genome assembly and analysis folder (<code>bacpage/</code>) contains 5 sub-folders:
+                Confirm that the pipeline folder (<code>bacpage/</code>) contains 5 sub-folders:
                 <code>config/</code>, <code>example/</code>, <code>resources/</code>, <code>test/</code>, and
                 <code>workflow/</code>.
             </step>